-What is Parent Coaching?
+What is parent coaching?

 How does it work?
 What will we talk about?

-Parent Coaches are here to listen to you with empathy and understanding.
-They’re not here to “fix” things, but rather to offer compassion, guidance, and support to help empower you to help your child.
+Parent coaches are here to listen to you with empathy and understanding.
+They’re not here to “fix” things, but rather to offer compassion, guidance and support to help empower you to help your child.
 If you are a parent or caregiver struggling with a loved one’s substance use and want to speak to someone like you, this is a great fit for you.

-Some parents talk to a Parent Coach because their daughter has struggled on and off with opioids for the better part of a decade.
-Some parents talk to a Parent Coach because they just discovered their son was smoking pot and can’t seem to stop.
-Many of our peer Parent Coaches have struggled with similar dilemmas.
+Some parents talk to a parent coach because their daughter has struggled on and off with opioids for the better part of a decade.
+Some parents talk to a parent coach because they just discovered their son was smoking pot and can’t seem to stop.
+Many of our peer parent coaches have struggled with similar dilemmas.
 There is no one size fits all and what works for one family may not work for another.
-Through talking with a Parent Coach, you may learn skills that will help you find your own answers.
+Through talking with a parent coach, you may learn skills that will help you find your own answers.

-I’m interested in being paired up with a Parent Coach.
+I’m interested in being paired up with a parent coach.
 How do I get started?

 I am ready to give back and help others.
-How can I become a Parent Coach?
+How can I become a parent coach?

-If you’ve been personally affected by your son’s or daughter’s substance use and you’re at a place where you’re ready to share your time and wisdom with other parents and families, we invite you to become a Parent Coach.
-You are not required nor expected to have a professional background in substance use or counseling.
-Learn more about the process of getting trained and the commitment involved.
+If you’ve been personally affected by your child’s substance use and you’re at a place where you’re ready to share your time and wisdom with other parents and families, we invite you to become a parent coach.
+You are not required or expected to have a professional background in substance use or counseling.
+Read more about getting trained and the commitment involved.